 Louis has been afforded frequent opportunities to teach at the university level.
-Currently he is the Instructor of Low Brass at Marian University, where he teaches private lessons, music fundamentals and assists with the Marian University Marching Knights.
+Currently he is the Instructor of Low Brass at Marian University, where he teaches private lessons, music fundamentals, aural skills, and assists with the Marian University concert and marching bands.
 Prior to his time at Marian University, he was the Instructor of Low Brass at Rend Lake College.
 He has also served as Music Faculty at the Northern Kentucky University, and has taught additional courses at CCM and The Pennsylvania State University.
 Previously he served as the Low Brass Instructor at the School for the Creative and Performing Arts in downtown Cincinnati, where he taught private lessons and conducted the low brass ensemble.
 He was privileged to work with the trombone choir at CCM, conducting them in a performance at the American Trombone Workshop in March of 2016.

 Louis has had several notable playing opportunities in the US and abroad.
 He will be performing on the Faculty Showcase Recital at the upcoming International Trombone Festival in July 2019.
 In April 2019 he performed Joseph Turrin’s Fandango for Solo Trombone, Trumpet and Wind Ensemble with the Marian University Concert Band.
 In March he was a guest soloist at the American Trombone Workshop, performing David Stout’s Al Circo for Trombone and Harp.
 In June 2018 he performed Frank Gulino's Capriccio for Solo Trombone and Wind Ensemble with the Indiana Wind Symphony.
 He was a featured soloist of the Penn State alumni trombone choir on their concert tour of Santiago Cuba in May of 2017.
 In January of 2016 his brass quintet performed Rick DeJonge’s Epic Expedition: solo for brass quintet and band in collaboration with the Sycamore Band at the Ohio Music Education Association Conference.
 In June of 2016, he performed in the orchestra of the “Symphonic Celebration: Music of Jerry Garcia” at the Summer Stage in New York City’s Central Park.